 Exercise is one of the foundations of My Think Big Life.
 Not only does exercise make me look better; it makes me feel better.
 Moving your body in positive ways creates lots of positive energy.

 But what do you do if you hate going to the gym and you have no interest in hard-core workouts?
-You can do what I do!
-Here’s how to get fit without a gym.
+You can do what I do–use at home workouts to get fit and healthy.

 You might be thinking, “Hey, that sounds great but does it really make you fit?”